anandkanav92/NOTES/interview-notes.md

 	3. Ask if runtime complexity is okay?
 	4. Code as modular as possible.
 	5. Dry run on complicated example.
+	6. Understand where the bug is coming from and then fix it properly.
+	7. Do one more dry run.
+	8. Test your code by adding edge cases.
+	9. Elgantly fix your bug.
+	10.
 ---
 `Sort Colors`